bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/about/README.md

 ## [](https://www.gatsbyjs.com/docs/reference/gatsby-project-structure/#folders)Folders

 -   **`/.cache`** _Automatically generated._ This folder is an internal cache created automatically by Gatsby.
 The files inside this folder are not meant for modification.
 Should be added to the `.gitignore` file if not added already.
--   **`/plugins`** This folder hosts any project-specific (“local”) plugins that aren’t published as an `npm` package.
+-   **`/plugins`** This folder hosts any project-specific ("local") plugins that aren't published as an `npm` package.
 Check out the [plugin docs](https://www.gatsbyjs.com/docs/plugins/) for more detail.
 -   **`/public`** _Automatically generated._ The output of the build process will be exposed inside this folder.
 Should be added to the `.gitignore` file if not added already.
--   **`/src`** This directory will contain all of the code related to what you will see on the frontend of your site (what you see in the browser), like your site header, or a page template. “src” is a convention for “source code”.
+-   **`/src`** This directory will contain all of the code related to what you will see on the frontend of your site (what you see in the browser), like your site header, or a page template. "src" is a convention for "source code".

     -   **`/api`** JavaScript and TypeScript files under `src/api` become functions automatically with paths based on their file name.
 Check out the [functions guide](https://www.gatsbyjs.com/docs/reference/functions/) for more detail.
     -   **`/pages`** Components under `src/pages` become pages automatically with paths based on their file name.
 Check out the [pages recipes](https://www.gatsbyjs.com/docs/recipes/pages-layouts) for more detail.